 Kathryn Applegate earned her bachelor’s degrees in biophysics and mathematics at Centenary College in Shreveport, Louisiana.
 She received her Ph.D. in computational cell biology from The Scripps Research Institute (TSRI) in La Jolla, California, in 2010.
 There she developed computer vision algorithms to measure the remodeling activity of the cell’s internal scaffold, the cytoskeleton.
 In addition, she developed mathematical models of cytoskeleton dynamics to investigate how its activity at the molecular level contributes to higher-order processes such as cell migration.

 As the Resources Editor at BioLogos, Kathryn works with scholars and educators to develop new web and print resources.
 From 2010-2016 she served as Program Director at BioLogos, managing the BioLogos Evolution & Christian Faith grants program among other activities.
 Kathryn co-edited (with Jim Stump) How I Changed My Mind About Evolution (InterVarsity Press, 2016).
 She is a member of the BioLogos Voices speakers bureau.

-At BioLogos, Kathryn leads the Evolution & Christian Faith grants program and enjoys writing and speaking on science and faith topics.
-She enjoys an active involvement in both the science and faith community and in her church.
-Kathryn and her husband Brent have two young children and love exploring the state parks of Michigan together on the weekend.
+Kathryn enjoys an active involvement in both the science and faith community and in her church.
+She and her husband Brent have two young children and enjoy exploring the state parks of Michigan together on the weekend.